nicolasdasriaux/spark-perf/README.md

 Hints will help you navigating and finding information in Spark UI.

-**Warning icons** :warning: signal elements that are important to see.
+**Warning icons** :warning: signal elements that are important to be aware of.

 ## Hints for Broadcast Hash Join